 NWSWD offers collection points for food scraps at our Georgia, St. Albans, North Hero, and Bakersfield sites, as well as at our partner’s, Hudak’s Farm Stand and Greenhouse.
 Click here for locations and hours.
 Further, we offer pick-up for businesses and institutions.
 We also sell composting equipment at all of our sites.

 Composting infrastructure is evolving quickly in northwestern Vermont.
-Contact Compost Program Coordinator Aaron Shepard at (802)524.5986 or firstname.lastname@example.org for more information.
+Contact Program Coordinator Hen Joyner at (802)524.5986 or firstname.lastname@example.org for more information.

 How do I get rid of old paint, motor oil, and household cleaners?